vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 Do not navigate away from the Update Management blade until the deployment message reads "The 'Change Tracking and Inventory' solution is being deployed on this virtual machine.
 This can take a few minutes.
 You can do other work while this is in progress."

-5. While the solution is deploying, navigate to **WEBVM2** and repeat steps 2-4.
+5. While the solution is deploying, navigate to **WEBVM2** and repeat steps 2-4

-6. While the solution is deploying, navigate to **SQLVM** and repeat steps 2-4.
+6. While the solution is deploying, navigate to **SQLVM** and repeat steps 2-4

-7. Verify that the solution has been deployed by navigating to **WEBVM1** and clicking on **Change tracking** under OPERATIONS.\
+7. Verify that the solution has been deployed by navigating to **WEBVM1** and clicking on **Change tracking** under OPERATIONS

     ![Under Operations, Change tracking is selected.](images/Lab-guide/image95.png "Operations section")

     ![Changes shows as zero.](images/Lab-guide/image98.png "Changes status")